Percent Off Calculator

 1. Start with the original price: $79.99

-3. Subtract the discount: $79.99 − $20.00 = $59.99 sale price
+5. Subtract the savings from the original price: $79.99 − $20.00 = $59.99

 You would pay $59.99 and save $20.00 on the jacket.